brown9804/MicrosoftCloudEssentialsHub/0_Azure/2_AzureAnalytics/2_EventHubs/demos/0_EventHubs_MDR.md

         - In the Azure portal, go to your event hub and click on `Metrics` to monitor incoming events and throughput.
         - Use Azure Stream Analytics, Azure Functions, or other services to process and analyze the event data.

-## Example of how to setup Azure activity logs to an MDR solution
+## Setting Up Azure Activity Logs to an MDR Solution

+> Collect and analyze logs, and then forwarding these logs to a Managed Detection and Response (MDR) solution for security monitoring and incident response.

 - Step 1: Create a Log Analytics Workspace
     1. **Navigate to Azure Portal**: Go to the Azure portal and search for `Log Analytics workspaces`.